Program description

 Installing and Configuring Windows Client

-This course is designed to provide students with the knowledge and skills required to install and configure Windows Client desktops and devices in a Windows Server domain corporate environment.
-These skills include learning how to install and customize the Windows Client operating systems and apps, and configure local and remote network connectivity and storage.
-Students will also learn how to configure data security, device security, and network security, and maintain, update, and recover Windows Client.
+In this course, you’ll gain the knowledge and skills needed to install and configure various Windows Client desktops in a stand-alone model or within a Windows Server domain corporate environment.
+From customizing the most current Windows Client operating systems and apps to configuring both local and remote network connectivity and storage, you’ll master essential tasks.
+Along the way, you'll also learn to secure data, devices, and networks, as well as maintain, update, and recover Windows Client systems.

 2 1/3